 January 23, 1940: Judy made her regular appearance on “The Pepsodent Show Starring Bob Hope” on NBC Radio.
-The show is not known to exist and it’s unknown what song(s) Judy sang.
+A recording of the show is not known to exist and it’s unknown what song(s) Judy sang.

 January 23, 1942: Do you want to look like Judy with clear skin and no blackheads?
-Well, used the cream described in this article.
+Well, use the cream described in this article.